 Richardson faces multiple charges in the 17-year-old’s death: malice murder, felony murder, aggravated assault and possession of firearm during commission of a felony.

-The indictment also alleges Richardson robbed Tristan of marijuna, a wallet, a cell phone and a vehicle.
+The indictment also alleges Richardson robbed Tristin of marijuna, a wallet, a cell phone and a vehicle.

-Hardwick also faces several counts in Tristan’s death, including felony murder charges.
+Hardwick also faces several counts in Tristin’s death, including felony murder charges.
 The suspect has also been indicted on marijuana possession charges and aggravated assault.

-According to the indictment, Hardwick is accused of shooting Richardson on the same day Tristan was killed.
+According to the indictment, Hardwick is accused of shooting Richardson on the same day Tristin was killed.

-Family members remember Tristan as a “good student” and a “great child.”
+Family members remember Tristin as a “good student” and a “great child.”
 He was a member of the Temple of Glory Church.